 Beyond the plane, we show that the same obstruction persists in higher dimensions and for larger numbers of parts.
 The argument lifts the planar gadget through a careful gluing scheme that arranges many low-dimensional carriers in convex position, yielding the following bound.

 \begin{theorem} For all integers \(s\ge 1\), \(r\ge 2\) and \(d\ge 2r-2\),

 \end{theorem} For large \(s\), this lower bound matches the general upper bound of Alon and Smorodinsky up to a multiplicative factor of \(\log s\).
-A refined version actually yields a slightly stronger bound \(f_2(2,s,s) > 2s^2\), and correspondingly \(f_r(d,s,\ldots,s)>2s^r\) for \(d\ge2r-2\).
-Since the proof of \(f_{2}(2,s,s)>2s^{2}\) might become considerably longer and obscure the elegance of the core idea, to preserve the simplicity of the argument, we will present this refined construction in~\cref{sec:remarks}.
+A refined version actually yields a slightly stronger bound \(f_2(d,s,s) > ds^2\), and correspondingly \(f_r(d,s,\ldots,s)>(d-2r+4)\cdot s^r\) for \(d\ge2r-2\), which indicates the upper bound \(O_{r}(ds^{r}\log{s})\) is very close to optimal when both of \(s\) and \(d\) are large enough.
+Since the proof of \(f_r(d,s,\ldots,s)>(d-2r+4)\cdot s^r\) might become considerably longer and obscure the elegance of the core idea, to preserve the simplicity of the argument, we will present this refined construction in~\cref{sec:remarks}.

 A subtle but consequential modeling choice lies in whether the $s_i$ convex pieces inside each union are allowed to overlap.
 While the definition of $f_r(d,s_1,\ldots,s_r)$ does not impose such a restriction, we discover that enforcing pairwise disjointness within each block fundamentally changes the quantitative landscape.
 To formalize this restricted setting, we introduce the following variant.